The 6 Best Japanese Movies on Netflix for Language Learners

-It’s saving our butts from cable companies while providing us with affordable and high quality entertainment.
+It’s saving us from cable companies while providing us with affordable and high quality entertainment.
 With the wealth of foreign cinema and television there, it’s even opening our eyes to international video content on a whole new scale.

 But when I compared how much time I spent watching movies and “It’s Always Sunny in Philadelphia” with the relatively pitiful amount spent with Japanese study materials, I realized I wasn’t fully taking advantage of my subscription.